 The occupations set forth above have been the principal occupations of the director-nominees and continuing directors during the past 5 years except as follows: Mr. Bracken was the Deputy Secretary to the United States Department of the Interior from 1989 to 1993.
 He joined Bingham Summers Welsh & Spilman in 1994.
-Mr. Bracken is also a director of Ball Corporation.
 Mr. Clark was Senior Vice President and Chief Financial Officer of Alltrista Corporation from 1992 until 1994, when he became President and Chief Operating Officer.
 He became President and Chief Executive Officer in 1995.
-Mr. Clark is also a director of Alltrista Corporation.
-Mr. Cox was Group President of Ontario Corporation from 1989 until 1994, when he became Executive Vice President and Chief Operating Officer of the Corporation and Executive Vice President of the Corporation's wholly-owned subsidiary, First Merchants Bank, N.A. ("First Merchants").
+Mr. Cox was Group President of Ontario Corporation from 1989 until 1994, when he became Executive Vice President and Chief Operating Officer of the Corporation and Executive Vice President of the Corporation's wholly-owned subsidiary, First Merchants Bank, National Association ("First Merchants").
 Mr. Cox became President and Chief Operating Officer of First Merchants in 1996.
 Mr. Johnson was Executive Vice President and a member of the Executive Committee of Stein Roe & Farnham, investment counsel, prior to his retirement in 1994.
 Mr. Montgomery has served as President of the Corporation's wholly-owned subsidiary, The Union County National Bank of Liberty ("Union County") since 1983.
 He became a Senior Vice President of the Corporation in 1996.
 Mr. Sissel was Senior Vice President, General Counsel and Corporate Secretary of Ball Corporation from 1987 until 1994.
-He became Acting President and Chief Execu-tive Officer of Ball Corporation in 1994 and President and Chief Executive Officer in 1995.
-Mr. Sissel is also a director of Ball Corporation.
+He became Acting President and Chief Executive Officer of Ball Corporation in 1994 and President and Chief Executive Officer in 1995.
+Mr. Sissel became Chairman of the Board of Directors of Ball Corporation in 1996.
+Since January 1998 he is no longer President of Ball Corporation but continues to serve as Chairman of the Board and Chief Executive Officer.